2013 Volvo C30 R-DesignPosted on February 6th, 2013

 Power comes from a 2.5-liter turbocharged five-cylinder engine and six-speed manual transmission.
 The engine reaches peak torque as low as 1500 rpm.
 Zero-to-sixty acceleration is in the six-second range.

 Test drive in Phoenix

-The Volvo C30 comes with front, side and side curtain airbags, active front head restraints, tire pressure monitoring and daytime running lamps.
-An information display in the gauge cluster warns the driver about mechanical problems.
+Standard safety features on the C30 include front, side and side curtain airbags, whiplash resistant front seats, tire pressure monitoring, daytime running lamps and an intelligent driver information system that warns the driver about service intervals and mechanical problems.

-Volvo builds the C30 at its assembly plant in Ghent, Belgium.
+Volvo builds the C30 at its Ghent, Belgium assembly plant.